Western Reserve Academy: Athletics

-The school offers various sports, including soccer, golf, cross country, field hockey, volleyball, swimming and diving, basketball, wrestling, riflery, baseball, softball, track and field, tennis, fencing, and lacrosse.
+The school offers various sports, including soccer, golf, cross-country, field hockey, volleyball, swimming and diving, basketball, wrestling, rifle, baseball, softball, track and field, tennis, fencing, and lacrosse.

 Western Reserve Academy has become one of the top high school lacrosse teams in the United States.
 In 2006 and 2009, WRA won the Midwest Scholastic Lacrosse Championship and respectively finished ranked 27th and 28th nationally according to LaxPower.com.
 Only three different teams have won the Midwest Championships since 1992: Brother Rice High School, Western Reserve Academy, and Upper Arlington High School.
 Inside Lacrosse ranked the 2009 WRA lacrosse team number one in the Midwest.

 The track and cross-country teams achieved success from the 1940s through the 1980s, winning many Interstate League championships, with the cross-country team once boasting a streak of 179–1.
 The WRA track is named after track and cross country coach Frank Longstreth and hosts the annual Frank Longstreth Relays.

-In 2012, the girls' and boys' soccer teams achieved a state ranking, with the boys experiencing an undefeated season and the girls' teams, both JV and varsity, breaking the record for most season wins.
-The boys tied top Ohio Division I team St. Ignatius High School and finishing the year atop the Ohio Division III rankings.
+In 2012, the girls' and boys' soccer teams achieved state rankings, with the boys' team going undefeated and the girls' teams, both JV and varsity, breaking the record for most wins in a season.
+The boys tied the top Ohio Division I team St. Ignatius High School and finishing the year atop the Ohio Division III rankings.

-Traditionally, a rivalry with University School has existed, having first played each other in 1895.
+Traditionally, a rivalry with University School has existed, with the two first playing each other in 1895.
 Other notable rivalries include The Kiski School, Linsly School, and Hawken School.

 Arts

-Reserve offers over 20 different classes catering to students interested in the arts.
+Reserve offers over 20 classes for students interested in the arts.
 Courses are available through the school's music, dance, theater, and visual arts programs.
-2D and 3D art rooms are always available to students, and a Graphic Design computer lab and a workshop for Woodworking.
-Most fine arts occur in the Knight Fine Arts Center (KFAC), with the music program headquartered in Hayden Hall.
+2D and 3D art rooms are always available to students, as are a graphic design computer lab and a woodworking workshop.
+Most fine arts programs are housed in the Knight Fine Arts Center (KFAC), with the music program headquartered in Hayden Hall.
 KFAC contains several classrooms, a theater, and a dance studio.
 The Moos Gallery, also in KFAC, features students' work and exhibits from established artists.

 KFAC is also home to the Wang Innovation Center (WIC), allowing students to take classes as part of WRA's interdisciplinary curriculum.